 - Science Teachers: A natural artifact from your kid’s summer adventures, whether it’s an eagle feather for a biology teacher or an interesting rock for a geology instructor; a set of geode earrings that double as artifact and fashion; a classroom subscription to National Geographic or another science magazine that can be enjoyed by the teacher and students alike.

-- Math Teachers: A novelty calculator or vintage abacus to display on their desk; a unique mathematics-related accessory that’ll be the talk of the school, like an equation bowtie or pair of pi earrings.
+- Math Teachers: A novelty calculator or vintage abacus to display on their desk; a unique mathematics-related accessory that’ll be the talk of the school, like an equation necktie or a pi bracelet.

 - Language Teachers: Make a small gift bag filled with foods from the country where the language they teach is primarily spoken—think saffron and pimentos for the Spanish teacher, chestnut honey and good Dijon mustard for the French teacher, and an ornate set of chopsticks and a box of oolong tea for the Mandarin teacher.